 design school in florence, italy

-All courses are instructed in the English language.
-An exam of English skills is needed for all Bachelor degree programs.
+FIDI offfers course options for all classes instructed in the English language.
+An exam of English skills is needed for all Bachelor degree applicants, TAs & Financial Aid.
 English exams however are not mandatory for Diploma or Master courses but proof of formal English study may be requested.

 Field trips are conducted often as they are the best way to take advantage of the school's surroundings.
 They play an integral part of the learning process.
 The Florence Institute's curriculum and students are required to attend all field trips for classes in which they are enrolled.
 The costs of field trips are not included in the tuition.
 The costs per semester vary, but students should budget an additional 200Euro for field trip expenses.